red0fireus/samba/README.md

 # samba - (servercontainers/samba) [x86 + arm]

-# Use these to gain access to root user files.
+# Use these to gain access to root user files (Windows 10/11).

 chmod 777 -R .